Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Implementing Model Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Components are objects that the `Model` class can delegate work to.
-Typically they are associated with one object such as a grid, forcing or tables.
+Typically, they are associated with one object such as a grid, forcing or tables.
 To be able to work within a `Model` class properly a component must implement the following methods:

 - `read`: reading the component and it's data from disk.
-- `write`: write the component in it's current state to disk in the provided root.
+- `write`: write the component in its current state to disk in the provided root.

-Additionally it is highly recommended to also provide the following methods:
+Additionally, it is highly recommended to also provide the following methods:

 - `set`: provide the ability to override the current data in the component.
 - `create`: the ability to construct the component and it's data from the provided arguments.

 It may additionally implement any necessary functionality.
-Any implemented funcitonality should be available to the user when the plugin is loaded, both from the Python interpreter as well as the `yaml` file interface.
+Any implemented functionality should be available to the user when the plugin is loaded, both from the Python interpreter as well as the `yaml` file interface.
 However, to add some validation, functions that are intended to be called from the yaml interface need to be decorated with the `@hydromt_step` decorator like so:

 ```python
 @hydromt_step